metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 - `account` (String) If 'backupPolicy.componentDefs' is set, this field is required to specify the system account name.This account must match one listed in 'componentDefinition.spec.systemAccounts[*].name'.The corresponding secret created by this account is used to connect to the database.
 - `connection_credential` (Attributes) Specifies the connection credential to connect to the target database cluster. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--connection_credential))
+- `container_port` (Attributes) Specifies the container port in the target pod.If not specified, the first container and its first port will be used. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--container_port))
 - `fallback_role` (String) Specifies the fallback role to select one replica for backup, this only takes effect when the'strategy' field below is set to 'Any'.
 - `name` (String) Specifies a mandatory and unique identifier for each target when using the 'targets' field.The backup data for the current target is stored in a uniquely named subdirectory.
 - `pod_selector` (Attributes) Used to find the target pod.
 The volumes of the target pod will be backed up. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target--pod_selector))